 Working Space: Be sure to leave as much space as possible for our installer to work in your home.

 Appliances, Materials & Furniture: Existing cabinets, as well as appliances, furniture and extra construction material, must be removed from the room prior to cabinet installation.

 Plumbing and Electrical: Because Certified Cabinet Installers are not certified to perform plumbing or electrical tasks for liability reasons, it is imperative that you contract the appropriately trained tradespeople, should work in these areas be required.

 Caution!
 Construction Zone: Due to safety considerations it is imperative that your children and your pets remain out of the work area as much as possible while your installer is working.
 Remember that your kitchen will be under construction and this is now a construction zone.
-Your cabinet installer may leave the site if working conditions pose a threat to you, your family, your cabinets or themselves.
+Your cabinet installer may leave the site if working conditions pose a threat to you, your family, your new cupboards or themselves.

 For most firms, the cabinet delivery is typically done the day before the install.
 Your new cabinets, mouldings, parts, and pieces will be delivered into the space, close to where it is to be installed.
 One thing to consider is if you book a Monday installation date for your cabinets, the delivery date will be the previous Friday.

 CABINET INSTALLATION – INSTALL START TRIP